-Tantrum Youth Arts presents
+Tantrum Youth Arts in association with PACT presents

 Sorry To Cut You Off, Penny

 A new theatre work about four young women and one election night they may want to forget.